tyler-fishbone/bus-mall/user_stories.md

 * not see the same picture twice in a row so I don't get confused.
 * see the totals at the end so that I can satisfy my curiosity.
 * know how many screens I will have to go through so that I can remain calm about how long I'll be there.
+* have very clear instructions about what I am choosing so that I can make confident decisions.